berni-ai/porfolio-manual/datacleaning-framework.md

+## 🧼 How Real Data Analysts Clean Data on the Job

+Real analysts don’t chase perfection.
+We aim for clarity, consistency, and insight *good enough to analyze, share, and iterate on.*

+---

 ## 🚦 Data Got Messy?
 TRACE It Back to Clarity

+## 🧱 The TRACE Framework
 A practical 5-step framework to clean complex data.

-## 🧱 The CLEAN Framework
+Data is messy, TRACE it back to clarity.

 | Step | Description |
 |------|-------------|